 Closing Customers: Look at your workflow performance, email performance, CTA dashboard and list performance.

 Creating Promoters: Measure delight through social monitoring and email performance.
-Try integrating Survey Monkey and ask your customers for their thoughts and opinions.
+Try integrating Survey Monkey or utilize HubSpot's Customer Satisfaction surveys to ask your customers for their opinions and experience.
 Learn how to integrate Survey Monkey here.

 It’s important to look at your data; analyze everything.
 Without it, you can't make good marketing decisions for the future.